GSA/digitalgov.gov/content/communities/challenges-prizes.md

 Our community supports and encourages the use of incentivized competition to attract and engage the public to help us meet critical government needs.

-Members of the Challenge and Prize COP gather about four times a year to share ideas, review best practices, and discuss policies and procedures.
-Membership and participation is open to federal, state, and local government.
-We host a listserv for members to ask questions, announce new challenges and prizes, and more.
+Members of the Challenge and Prize CoP gather regularly to share ideas, review best practices, and discuss policies and procedures.
+These convenings are designed to thoughtfully serve the needs of our diverse community members.
+A few examples are office hours, spotlight chats, deep dives, and thematic forums.
+We also host a listserv for members to ask questions, announce new challenges and prizes, and more.

 ## Related Resources